zapstore/blossomd/README.md

 - `WORKING_DIR`: Base directory for data storage (default: `./data`)
 - `PORT`: HTTP server port (default: `3334`)
 - `SERVER_URL`: Public server URL (default: `http://localhost:<PORT>`)
+- `DISABLE_RELAY_CHECK`: Skip external relay authorization (useful for local development and tests).
+Defaults to `false`.
+- `ALLOWED_PUBKEYS`: Comma-separated list of pubkeys (hex or npub) to allow when relay checks are disabled.
+Others are rejected.

 The server loads configuration in this order:
 1. Values from `.env` file (if it exists)